 This plan is tailor-made for those who need more fuel

 Our 2,000-calorie meal plan is the choice for those with taller or larger builds (most men fall into this category), those who are very active and looking for weight loss, those seeking weight maintenance, and pregnant or nursing mothers.
 Like our 1,200 calorie plan, this plan offers balanced nutrition through a wide variety of lean protein sources such as chicken, turkey, fish and beef as well as lots of fruits and veggies, whole grains, nuts and seeds.
 In addition to promoting weight loss, this menu follows the guidelines of the American Heart Association, the American Diabetes Association and the Academy of Nutrition & Dietetics to help those with conditions including heart disease, diabetes, high cholesterol, kidney disease and high blood pressure to better manage their health.
 If you’re not sure which plan to choose, feel free to contact us.
 We're happy to help!
-We also encourage you to share our Nutritional Analysis Charts with your physician or dietitian to ensure which of our meal plans is right for you.
+We also encourage you to share our Nutritional Analysis Chart below with your physician or dietitian to ensure which of our meal plans is right for you.

 Balance of macronutrients

 A balanced diet is one that consists of an optimal proportion of lean proteins, complex carbohydrates and healthy fats.
 Each of these three macronutrients provides unique nutrition your body needs.
 Our meal plans — at every calorie level — achieve this balance by following the recommendations of the National Academy of Sciences.
 When you eat our balanced, nutritionally complete menu, you’ll feel satisfied while avoiding the unwanted side effects of diets that restrict one macronutrient, such as carbohydrates, while going overboard on another, such as protein.